Skip to content

 Opportunity Opens Applications Due Funding Decision Projects Begin

-January 16 March 15 May 30 June 15
+January 15 March 14 May 20 June 1

 Eligibility Criteria

 We only fund Montana-based organizations.
 “Montana-based” means that the organization is organized, incorporated, and has offices in Montana.
-Independent 501(c)(3) organizations that are Montana-based and are controlled by a Montana board but are part of a chain of related nonprofits that also conduct operations outside of Montana are eligible to apply for funding that is restricted to the Montana-based organization.
+Independent 501(c)(3) organizations that are Montana-based and controlled by a Montana board but are part of a chain of related nonprofits that also conduct operations outside of Montana are eligible to apply for funding restricted to the Montana-based organization.

 Montana-based organizations that are eligible to apply for funding under this call for proposals include: